Undergraduate Catalog 2024-2025

 Total Hours57

-All students in the curriculum are strongly encouraged to work toward a bachelor’s degree, even though a degree is not required for admission to most optometry schools.
-One year of satisfactory work in optometry school can generally then be transferred to WKU in order to receive the Bachelor of Science degree.
+All students in the curriculum are strongly encouraged to work toward a bachelor’s degree, even though a degree is not required for admission to some optometry schools.
+If accepted before graduating from WKU, one year of satisfactory work in optometry school can generally be transferred to WKU in order to receive the Bachelor of Science degree.
 All requirements for the Colonnade Program and the core courses for a major and minor must be completed.
 Courses taken in optometry school may then (at the discretion of the department chair) be accepted by the major and/or minor department at WKU allowing the student to receive the bachelor’s degree.

 Please note: Recommended courses are based on WKU’s assessment of specific professional school requirements.
 Students should, in consultation with their advisor, review the requirements at the professional school of their choice.